Self Disciplines of Buckminster Fuller

 Inspired by the healthy birth of his second child, Allegra in 1927, Fuller says; I oriented what I called my “comprehensive, anticipatory design science strategies” to primarily advantage new life to born within the environment-controlling devices I was designing and developing”.

 He realised the problems humanity encountered would take fifty years to solve and organised groups such as governments and corporations were incapable of providing the solutions.
 For his daughter and all new human life to live in a better world, he would have to get his hands dirty.

 Self Discipline #22: The role of God

-Given Fuller’s religious upbringing, it seems from reading his work that he needed to somehow integrate the God of his religion into the set of beliefs he built based on scientific knowledge and personal experience.
-For many God does not belong in science, however, I believe that a God can be reconcilable with science and the fundamental laws of the universe.
-Buckminster Fuller understood the same.
+Given Fuller's religious upbringing, it seems from reading his work that he needed to somehow integrate the God of his religion into the set of beliefs he built based on scientific knowledge and personal experience.
+For many, God does not belong in science.
+However, I believe that a God of sorts, a universal animator, can be reconcilable with all of this.
+Buckminster Fuller seemed to understand the same.

 In his final note on his self-disciplines, he refers to this final one as perhaps containing the greatest weight and influence.
 As such I think it best to offer Fuller in his own words.